kettubot/kettu-docs/Guides/Setting up lockserver.md

 - Make sure your staff and bot roles have the permissions Kettu revokes so they can continue to function normally during a lockdown.

 - Kettu will only restore permissions it revoked when the lock server command was run.
-It will not enable permissions that where previously not enabled.
+It will not enable permissions that were previously not enabled.

-- Kettu uses this approach instead of enabling channel overrides and every single channel for speed.
+- Kettu uses this approach instead of enabling channel overrides for every channel for speed.
 This method makes locking a server almost instant and avoids potential issues with ratelimits of modifying so many channels at once.

 ### Still need help?